 Hello!
-I’m a freelance reporter, oral historian and photographer based in Washington, D.C.
+I’m a freelance writer, reporter, oral historian and photographer based in Washington, D.C.

-My book, a chronicle of 70 years of development and gentrification in D.C., told through oral history, reporting and photography, was published by The History Press in late 2021.
+My first book, which tells the story of 70 years of development and gentrification in D.C. through oral history, reporting and photography, was published by The History Press in late 2021.
 You can find it here.
-Watch me talk about the book at an event at Busboys and Poets here.
+Watch my book talk at Busboys and Poets here.

 Now I’m working on a project telling the story of second-generation Indian American immigrants and how we find our identities.
 You can read a bit of it in the New York Times here.

 In 2022, the D.C.
 Commission on the Arts and Humanities awarded me with a fellowship to support my humanities work.

 Until 2013, my name (and byline) was Shilpi Paul.
 In addition to being a freelance reporter, that person was also a teacher who led the journalism program at The Field School for five years and helped adults prepare for the GRE and GMAT for Kaplan for a decade.
 Before that, she was an Anthropology major who took photos for The Daily Tar Heel.